 Determining the proper pay rate for these prior monthly benefits require referencing the proper pay rate tables with VA.
 So, veterans need to make sure that they:

 - Are properly rated for all of their service connected conditions,

 - Have the correct effective dates each service connected condition,

 - Have filed the correct paperwork for their eligible dependents and that VA is accounting for all dependents, and

 - VA pays backpay benefits at the correct amount

 We Can Help Make Sure Your VA Disability Pay Rates Are as High as Possible

-If you need assistance proving that a child is in fact a dependent to receive additional VA disability compensation, our VA-accredited attorneys can assist.
+If you need assistance making sure you receive the proper amount from VA for your service-connected conditions, our VA-accredited attorneys can review your situation to determine whether we can help.
 Whether you know you already need an attorney or simply want a free consultation, we are here to discuss your claim when you are ready.